-You might have heard of VPNs before, but what does that actually mean and why do people use a VPN?
+You might have heard of VPNs before, but what are they and why do people use them?
+VPN stands for a Virtual Private Network and by using this cybersecurity software, you can give yourself more privacy and security online.

-VPNs help to secure your internet traffic and data but are also useful if you want to virtually appear as though you’re in some other part of the world.
-It may be a way to overcome restrictions, limitations, or gain access to censored content or services.
-In some cases, it can be a way to overcome the censorship of authorities too.
-You essentially relocate, digitally speaking, and by doing so you circumvent regional restrictions and limitations.
+A VPN protects your internet traffic and data and are also useful if you want to virtually appear as though you’re in some other part of the world.
+VPNs provide a way to overcome restrictions, limitations, or gain access to censored content or services.
+With a Virtual Private Network, you essentially relocate, digitally speaking, and by doing so you circumvent regional restrictions and limitations.

-It’s also important to keep in mind that VPNs keep your online surfing secure over any and all networks and give you the freedom to do as you please without leaving a trace.
-It’s pretty much a safety blanket for your online browsing.
+A VPN encrypts your internet data and hides your online browsing over any and all networks, giving you the freedom to do as you please on the net without leaving a trace.
+VPN software is pretty much a safety blanket for your online browsing, providing you with a secure internet connection.

-A VPN is an essential piece of software that encrypts your web traffic data and gives you extra privacy online.
-Unbeknownst to many people, your Internet Service Provider (ISP), work, or school can see everything you get up to online.
-Whenever you connect to a network, the owner of said network has access to your browsing history, online movements, and a whole lot of personal information.
+A Virtual Private Network or VPN is cybersecurity software that encrypts your web traffic data and gives you extra privacy online.
+Unbeknown to many people, your Internet Service Provider (ISP), work, or school can see everything you get up to online.
+Whenever you connect to a network, the network administrator has access to your browsing history, online movements, and a whole lot of personal information.

-Using a VPN can also help stop third parties like those listed above from seeing your traffic since it tunnels your traffic through an encrypted connection.
-A VPN also stops third parties from seeing your real IP address, physical location, the web browser you use, your app usage, your device ID, and more.
+Using a VPN helps stop third parties like those listed above from seeing your traffic since it sends your web data through an encrypted tunnel to the VPN server.
+Your device will also receive data via this same encrypted tunnel so that it remains safe.
+A VPN also stops third parties from seeing your real IP, physical location, the web browser you use, your app usage, your device ID, and more.

 However, a VPN is not a replacement for antivirus software.
 While many providers include built-in malware protection in their products, antivirus is the best way to protect your operating system from trojans, spyware, and other malware.